 Lupus can affect different organs in the body, causing a variety of symptoms.
-Symptoms occur when the disease is active and is often referred to as a "fla e" or "fla e-up".
+Symptoms occur when the disease is active and is often referred to as a "flare" or "flare-up".
 When the disease is not active, symptoms aren't present.
 This is known as "remission".
 Symptoms look different for every person and come and go over time.
 Often symptoms of lupus mimic symptoms of other chronic illnesses.
-You know your body better than anyone - it's important to openly communicate with your doctor and tell them about any symptoms you notice, new fla es, or changes in your current condition.
+You know your body better than anyone - it's important to openly communicate with your doctor and tell them about any symptoms you notice, new flares, or changes in your current condition.